saidatsanni/Machine-Learning-Algorithms-for-Binary-Outcome-Variable/README.md

 **Goal**

-The goal of this study is to conduct a comprehensive analysis, build a predictive model to predict whether an applicant is considered a good or bad credit risk, and identify the model that provides the best prediction accuracy.
+Conduct comprehensive analysis, build predictive models to predict whether an applicant is considered a good or bad credit risk, and identify the model that provides the best prediction accuracy.
 Machine Learning methods such as Logistic Regression Models, Variable Selection, Classification Trees, Bagging, Random Forest, Boosted Regression Trees, Generalized Additive Models, and Neural Networks are considered.
 The model performances are visualized using the ROC Curve and Confusion Matrix.
-Assessment and selection of the best model is conducted using the Area Under the Curve (AUC), Symmetric Misclassification Rate (MR), and Asymmetric Misclassification Rate (AMR).
+Assessment and selection of the best model are conducted using the Area Under the Curve (AUC), Symmetric Misclassification Rate (MR), and Asymmetric Misclassification Rate (AMR).

 **Data**

-The German Credit Data contains data on 20 variables and the classification of whether an applicant is considered a Good or Bad credit risk for 1000 loan applicants.
+The German Credit Data contains data on 20 variables for 1000 loan applicants, with a binary outcome variable classifying whether an applicant is considered a Good or Bad credit risk.
 The data can be found [here](https://archive.ics.uci.edu/dataset/144/statlog+german+credit+data)

 **Statistical Techniques**